MikyStar/MOOC_Udemy_ReactNative/README.md

 ```

 > On your phone, download the Expo App, then flash the QR code on your computer with it.
+> Your phone and computer have to be on the same network so `make sure there's no VPN or stuffs like this`

 # The render method